olincollege/pie-2021-03/Lightsaber/Sprints/index.md

 [Github Repo](https://github.com/nabihestefan/Lightsaber)

 ## Sprint 3
 In Sprint 3, we finished up both the extendable and detachable blades.
-Additionally, we ordered the polycarbonate tubing for the detachable blade and the films to test thermoforming for the extendable blade.
-This order caused us to go over budget because the shipping for the tubing was an expensive $37.
+Additionally, early on, we ordered the polycarbonate tubing for the detachable blade and the films to test thermoforming for the extendable blade.
+This order caused us to go over budget because the shipping for the tubing was $37.

 [Presentation](https://docs.google.com/presentation/d/1FsrQfatEuBN9W9HeRLlkH6D4EyJWSfqdYsHG7buiOm8/edit?usp=sharing)

 #### Mechanical
-This sprint, we finalized the detaching mechanism of the detachable blade and designed the casing of the blade.
+This sprint, we finalized the detaching mechanism of the detachable blade and designed the casing of the hilt.

 <p align="center">
   <img src="./sprint3detachableprinted.jpg" alt="Sprint 3 Detaching Mechanism">